Welcome to Foundry Research!

 Skye Barbic

-Head Scientist; Associate Professor at UBC; Michael Smith Health Research BC ScholarSkye brings over 18 years of clinical experience as an occupational therapist working with youth and young adults with mental ill-health and substance use disorders.
+Head Scientist; Associate Professor at UBC; Michael Smith Health Research BC ScholarSkye is the Canada Research Chair in Integrated Youth Services and brings over 18 years of clinical experience as an occupational therapist working with youth and young adults with mental ill-health and substance use disorders.
 She is an active member of the health outcomes research community and has applied her expertise in health outcomes measurement to the fields of psychiatry and mental health rehabilitation.
 Skye obtained her PhD at McGill University and conducted post-doctoral fellowships at the Centre for Addiction and Mental Health (CAMH) and the University of British Columbia (UBC) Department of Psychiatry.
 Skye is a faculty member at UBC and a passionate member of Foundry since its inception.
 As the Foundry Head Scientist, Skye oversees all research activities and informs the Foundry community and partners about key results used to improve services.

 Fun fact: Skye’s past jobs include horse caretaker, flight attendant, athletic therapist, event planner and barista.